php-tmdb/api/README.md

 - [PSR-14: Event Dispatcher](https://www.php-fig.org/psr/psr-7/), [jump to section](#event-dispatching).
     - Register our listeners and events, we handle the rest.
 - [PSR-16: Simple Cache](https://www.php-fig.org/psr/psr-16/)
+    - Although we do not implement this at the current stage, there are plenty of adapters converting `PSR-16` implementations to `PSR-6`.
 - [PSR-17: HTTP Factories](https://www.php-fig.org/psr/psr-17/)
     - Bring along the http factories of your choice.
 - [PSR-18: HTTP Client](https://www.php-fig.org/psr/psr-18/)